praman2s/robotic-vision/source/index.rst

 Finally install ROS as per the instructions provided in `ROS Hydro`_ .
 Do not follow the ROS tutorials at this stage.

-** It is completely fine if at this stage you are not able to understand what you do.
+**It is completely fine if at this stage you are not able to understand what you do.
 It will be clear during later part of the foundation course **

 .. _Ubuntu 12.04: http://releases.ubuntu.com/precise/
 .. _ROS Hydro: http://wiki.ros.org/hydro/Installation/Ubuntu
+.. _Masters of Autonomous Systems, Hochschule Bonn-Rhein-Sieg: http://www.inf.fh-bonn-rhein-sieg.de/informatik/en/MAS.html